thryec/chainlink-vrf-nft/README.md

 - ReentrancyGuard is used to prevent reentrancy attacks in critical functions
 - Ownership controls ensure only authorized addresses can perform sensitive operations
 - Input validation ensures data integrity
+- Only revealed tokens can be staked

 ## Gas Optimizations

+- Unified staking interface reduces duplicate code
-- Batch processing for token reveals
+- Type-based routing for different NFT collections
-- Efficient storage usage
+- Efficient storage layouts for staking information
-- Limited array operations
-- Use of mapping for O(1) lookups
+- Batch reveal capability for operators
+- Minimal storage usage for token tracking